The 10 Best Cocktail Bars in Dallas — From Upscale Haunts to Inviting Mainstays

 Midnight Rambler reopened in 2021 with an entirely new menu.
 (Photography by Mei-Chun Jau)

 One of the coolest spots to grab a drink in Dallas, this subterranean bar is located inside The Joule hotel.
-Led by Gabe Sanchez (previously of the now-shuttered Black Swan Saloon), the cocktail menu features drinks that rotate seasonally and feature themes.
-A current favorite is the When Harry Met Meghan with hibiscus-infused gin, house tonic syrup, and seasonal berries.
+Led by Gabe Sanchez (who also owns the new bar, Saint Valentine, in East Dallas), the cocktail menu features drinks that rotate seasonally and feature themes.

 Bowen House